Therapies for relieving excess conditions Ginger and Barberry

 —Peppermint leaf— contains aromatic compounds that increase the production digestive fluids, relieve muscle spasms, increase blood circulation, reduce pains, promote sweating and are antiseptic.
 It also contains astringent compounds which shrink inflamed tissues.
 Peppermint has been used to treat indigestion, flatulence, mouth sores, loss of appetite, muscle cramps, nausea, morning sickness and dysmenorrhea.

 —Wild yam root (American) — contains bitter compounds that promote sweating, relieve muscle cramps and reduce inflammation.
-It has been used to treat , menstrual cramps, rheumatism and gastritis.
+It has been used to treat arthritis, menstrual cramps, rheumatism and gastritis.

 —Catnip herb— contains aromatic compounds that have a sedative effect, relieve smooth muscle spasms and induce sweating.
-It has been used to treat coughs, colds, anxiety, colic, fevers, influenza, lung congestion and nausea.
+It has been used to treat coughs, colds, anxiety, colic, fevers, , lung congestion and nausea.

 —Lecithin— is a type of lipid that is needed by every living cell in the human body.
 Cell membranes, which regulate the passage of nutrients into and out of the cells, are largely composed of lecithin.
 The protective sheaths surrounding the brain are composed of lecithin, and the muscles and nerve cells also contain this essential fatty substance.